pskgokul/project-help/readme.md

 * http://www.scholarpedia.org/article/Normal_forms
 * https://en.wikipedia.org/wiki/Numerical_method

-Here is one that [is probably too long](https://en.wikipedia.org/wiki/Floating-point_arithmetic) for this project.
+Here is one that [is probably too long](https://en.wikipedia.org/wiki/Floating-point_arithmetic) for this project, though I will certainly not mark you down if you write something this comprehensive!

 ## Audience